-Use this to convert between decimal, fractional, moneyline odds and to see the implied probability expressed as a percentage.
+Use this calculator to convert between decimal, fractional, moneyline odds and to see the actual probability of the outcome occurring expressed as a percentage.

 Decimal odds are used by all bookmakers in Australia.

 Decimals odds show the potential return should the bet win, relative to the stake.
 For example if $10 is bet at odds of 3 the total returned is $30 ($10 * 3) the potential profit is $200 ($10 * 3 minus the $10 stake).

 Many sites in the UK will display odds as Fractions.

 Fractional odds show the potential profit should the bet win, relative to the amount stakes.
 For example, if $10 is bet at odds of 2/1 the potential profit is £20 ($10 * 2) and the total returned is $30 (£10 plus the £5 stake).